Our unique analysis of the bills Clinger sponsored and cosponsored provides insight into his position in the House of Representatives.

 View All » (including bills from previous years)

-From Jan 1979 to Sep 1996, Clinger missed 353 of 9,112 roll call votes, which is 3.9%.
-This is worse than the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
+From Jan 1979 to Sep 1996, Clinger missed 355 of 9,121 roll call votes, which is 3.9%.
+This is on par with the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 The information on this page is originally sourced from a variety of materials, including:

 - The House and Senate websites, for committee membership and voting records